ravraw/flutter_expense_tracker/README.md

 # flutter_expense_tracker

-This project is part of learning Flutter from Maximilian Schwarzmüller.
+This project is part of learning.

 Flutter & Dart - The Complete Guide [2024 Edition]